OhYoonHee/sticker-tele-to-wa/README.md

 # create .env and fill all value to that
 $ yarn start
 ```
+> if you found any error you can report it to [support group](https://t.me/TarianaBicara)

 ## How to use?
 - Send sticker or photo to telegram bot